 Ms. Jones also previously worked as a prosecutor in the appellate division of the Bexar County District Attorney’s office after interning for the Fourth Court of Appeals in San Antonio, Texas.

-Ms. Jones was recognized as a 2015, 2016, and 2017 Texas “Rising Star” for Civil Litigation: Defense by Super Lawyers magazine.
+Ms. Jones was recognized as a 2015, 2016, 2017 and 2018 Texas “Rising Star” for Civil Litigation: Defense by Super Lawyers magazine.
+She was also recognized on the Super Lawyers “Up-and-Coming Top 50 Women” Texas Rising Stars List for 2018.

 Represented MERS in asserting its right to receive notice of suit as a necessary party following issuance of a judgment that expunged a mortgage lien in the form of a deed of trust wherein MERS served as record beneficiary.
 The firm obtained summary judgment on its bill of review and request for declaratory judgment vacating the prior judgment due to MERS’s lack of notice and ordering the deed of trust a valid, subsisting and enforceable lien on the property.
 Mortgage Electronic Registration Systems, Inc. and MERSCORP Holdings, Inc. v.
 Kingman Holdings, et. al, 219th Dist.
 Ct. of Collin County, Texas, Cause No. 219-02527-2014.